Borwe/zellig/README.md

-# A Zellij Plugin written in Zig
+# A Zellij Plugin API written in Zig

 ## Under construction